99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   - can be converted to their own DB
 - multi-AZ setup
   - failover if disaster recovery
-  - replicas can be used for multi-AZ disaster recovery
+  - replicas can be used for multi-AZ disaster recovery (THEY ARE NOT READ REPLICAS)
   - one DNS name, automatic failover
   - sync replication
 - scaling capability / Auto scaling